Royals pitcher Homer Bailey not reading too much into spring training outings

 Royals manager Ned Yost said he was encouraged by Bailey’s change-up, curveball and the fact his fastball reached 94 miles per hour.

-Out of the box: Relief pitcher Brad Boxberger allowed one run on two hits and a walk in 1/3 innings against the Rangers.
-He hadn’t appeared in a Cactus League game since his spring debut with the Royals on Feb.
-26, due to a leg injury.
+Out of the box: Relief pitcher Brad Boxberger allowed one run on two hits and a walk in one-third of an inning against the Rangers.
+Because of a leg injury, he hadn’t appeared in a Cactus League game since his spring debut with the Royals on Feb.
+26.

-Bombs away: The Royals earned a 5-1 win in the split squad game against the Seattle Mariners in Peoria.
+Bombs away: The Royals earned a 5-1 win with their other split squad, which faced the Seattle Mariners on Monday night in Peoria.
 Alex Gordon and Jorge Soler each hit home runs.
 Soler, who also had a double, went 2-for-3 with a two runs scored and two RBI.
 Erick Mejia, Bubba Starling and Gordon also had two hits apiece.

 Starting pitcher Heath Fillmyer allowed one earned run on five hits and two walks in 3 1/3 innings.
 He struck out three in his second start this spring training.